ciwong926/Space_Invaders/README.md

 # Space_Invaders

-1. To Access the Space Invaders Game Open "Homework5 Folder".
-Then Open The Folder "Part 2".
-The Open The Folder "SpaceInvaders".

-2. Inside The Folder You Will See 2 Folders.
+1. Inside The Folder You Will See 2 Folders.
 One Labled "Project5Server" and One Labeled "Client1".

     - To Access The Server:
         a.
 Click On The Folder "Project5Server".
 Then Click The File "Project5Server.sln"